radian-software/apheleia/README.md

       example a buffer called `*foo-bar.c*` that has no associated file will have an implicit file-name of `foo-bar.c` and any temporary files will be suffixed with a `.c` extension.
+    * You can implement formatters as arbitrary Elisp functions which operate directly on a buffer, without needing to invoke an external command.
+This can be useful to integrate with e.g. language servers.
+See the docstring for more information on the expected interface for Elisp formatters.
 * `apheleia-mode-alist`: Alist mapping major modes and filename regexps to names of formatters to use in those modes and files.
 See the docstring for more information.